Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 Is our iPaaS actually ready for AI?

-The iPaaS that wins tomorrow will not be the one with the biggest connector catalog like some might market, but it's gonna be the platform that best supports expanding AI services.
+The iPaaS that wins tomorrow will not be the one with the biggest connector catalog like some might market, but it's going to be the platform that best supports expanding AI services.

 Integration now sits on the critical path for every AI feature.